- What is a cryptocurrency exchange platform?

 - Four challenges to deal with when building a crypto exchange

-- Finding a reliable tech partner to create a crypto exchange is half the battle
+- Finding a reliable tech partner to create a cryptocurrency exchange is half the battle

-Despite the up-and-down nature of cryptocurrency, many startups are determined to capitalize on it and want to know how to create a crypto exchange of their own.
+Despite the up-and-down nature of the cryptocurrency market, many startups are determined to capitalize on it and want to know how to create a crypto exchange of their own.

-Global payment systems are also moving in the crypto direction and forging new connections between digital and traditional currencies.
+Global payment systems are also moving in the crypto direction and forging new connections between digital and fiat money.
 For instance, Mastercard enables settlements using crypto on its network, and Visa has become the first major payment network to settle transactions in USDC.

-Huge brands, including TAG Heuer, Hublot, and Breitling, also accept cryptocurrencies for payment with the help of special crypto payment processors that allow customers to make purchases with, let’s say, Bitcoin or Ethereum, while the company can instantly get the equivalent sum paid in dollars.
+Huge brands, including TAG Heuer, Hublot, and Breitling, also accept cryptocurrencies for payment with the help of special crypto payment processors that allow customers to make purchases with, let’s say, Bitcoin or Ethereum, while the company can instantly get the equivalent sum paid in fiat money.